uptownaravi/beautiful-jekyll/_posts/2021-09-26-pypi-githubaction-markdown.md

 ![pypi webpage](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/nvf78mqlan7iyfupklu7.png)

-### Note
+{: .box-note}
-{: .box-note} if you notice the workflow file we can see a secret being used with in package upload.
+**Note:** if you notice the workflow file we can see a secret being used with in package upload.
 Add a GitHub secret called  PYPI_TOKEN which has the token from pypi account.
 Check https://pypi.org/help/#apitoken for steps to generate the token